A Quick Guide to Santorini

 Hike from Fira to Oia

 Walk along the sheer coastline from Santorini’s capital, passing through Firostefani and Imerovigli before you arrive at Oia.
-Cool off with great seafood at the beautiful restaurants in colourful Ammoudi Bay and reward yourself with fresh catch from one of the seafront tavernas.
+Cool off with a dip in colourful Ammoudi Bay and reward yourself with fresh catch from one of the seafront tavernas.

 Browse the shelves at Atlantis Books